aws-cloudformation/cfn-language-discussion/README.md

 ## Security

-If you discover a potential security issue in this project we ask that you notify AWS/Amazon Security via our [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/).
+If you discover a potential security issue in this project we ask that you notify AWS Security via our [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/).
 Please do **not** create a public github issue.

 ## License